The Three Bibles

 Philip A. Wheeler and Ronald B. Ward, The Non-Toxic Farming Handbook

-After reading all five of the above books the student will have a very coherent understanding of the principles in play behind biological soil management and maximizing the potential of our crops.
+After reading all six of the above books the student will have a very coherent understanding of the principles in play behind biological soil management and maximizing the potential of our crops.

 Steve Solomon with Erica Reinheimer, The Intelligent Gardner